 First off, in Alexandria, Fairfax, Prince William, Manassas, in fact, in every county and city in Northern Virginia, cyclists are REQUIRED to wear a helmet.
-Furthermore, just like a car, cyclists cannot put more people on their bike than it can hold.
+Furthermore, just like a car, cyclists cannot put more people on their bikes than it can hold.
 So all those cute romantic comedies with girls riding on the handlebars?
 That’s an infraction that can cost you a fine of at least $100.
 The only exception is if a child is attached to the back of a bicycle in a child seat.

-Now, as a cyclist is riding a type of vehicle they must signal if they are to change lanes and they MUST obey all traffic signs, signals, lights, and markings.
-There is one exception for all vehicles (cars included), which is a solid red stop light at an intersection.
+Now, as a cyclist is riding a type of vehicle, they must signal if they are to change lanes, and they MUST obey all traffic signs, signals, lights, and markings.
+There is one exception for all vehicles (cars included), which is a solid red stoplight at an intersection.
 A driver or rider may proceed through the intersection on a steady red light only if the driver or rider complies with all five provisions listed below:

-One last note, bicyclists may make left turns as either motorists or pedestrians do if on the roadway.
+One last note, bicyclists, may make left turns as either motorists or pedestrians do if on the roadway.
 To make a pedestrian left turn, the bicyclist should continue straight across the intersecting road, obey the traffic signals, turn left at the corner, and proceed as usual.
 Bicyclists have the option of either riding or dismounting and walking in the crosswalks of the two intersecting roads.

 Tips for Safe Bicycling

-"$1,500,000.00, Auto Accident, Wrongful Death"
+"$1,500,000.00 Auto Accident / Wrongful Death"